Aurora - a modern switched-mode replacement

 UPDATE - 2nd December 2020

-So the past few months has seen a few Aurora sales and installations.
+So the past few months has seen more than a few Aurora sales and installations.
 Many customers whose units I've had in, have asked if I could also install my Live Forever memory back-up battery mod and it got me thinking.

 Aurora has two boards.
 Board B comprises mains protection and filtering so, not a lot.
 With a little nudging, I was able to fit a CR123a battery holder on to the PCB and so Aurora Bx Board was born!
 Read more about it here.